 Congratulations!
 You have established a selling price for one billable hour of your services.
 Hang onto that number.
 We are going to use it to finish our budget.

-And keep your breakeven per billable hour amount handy.
-We'll use that number to create in the field selling prices for our services that will make our dreams come true!
+And keep your break-even per billable hour amount handy.
+We'll use that number to create in the field selling prices for your services that will make your dreams come true!